Chalwk77/JeriCraftDocs/docs/features/Main.md

 Jobs allow you to get paid for breaking, placing, killing, fishing crafting and more!
 Gain experience as you perform your job.
 Jobs are one of the primary ways that players can earn money in-game.
 For a full list of features, please visit; zrips.net/jobs

+See our [Jobs Guide](../guides/Jobs.md) for more information on how to use Jobs.

 Full list of jobs on our server: